-Philippine minister 'clarifies' Duterte comments, says trade ties with U.S. to stay
+Duterte didn't really mean 'separation' from U.S., Philippine officials say

 "But we definitely won't stop the trade and investment activities with the West, specifically the U.S."

+He has called U.S. President Barack Obama a "son of a bitch" and told him to "go to hell".
+On Wednesday, about 1,000 anti-U.S. protesters gathered outside the U.S. Embassy in Manila calling for the removal of U.S. troops from a southern island.

+Hundreds of left-wing demonstrators burned a replica of the U.S. flag at a rally in Manila on Friday as they called for an end to U.S. military agreements.

-The United States has seen Manila as an important ally in its "rebalance" of resources to Asia in the face of a rising China.
+The United States, a former colonial power, has seen Manila as an important ally in its "rebalance" to Asia in the face of a rising China.
 The U.S. Embassy press attache in Manila, Molly Koscina, said Duterte's statements were creating uncertainty.

-"We've seen a lot of this sort of troubling rhetoric recently which is inexplicably at odds with the warm relationship that exists between the Filipino and American people and the record of important cooperation between our two governments," she told Reuters in an email.
+"We've seen a lot of this sort of troubling rhetoric recently," she told Reuters in an email.

 "We have yet to hear from the Philippine government what Duterte's remarks on 'separation' might mean, but it is creating unnecessary uncertainty."